pulchrit/php-email/README.md

 # php-email
 Simple php email sender using Google SMTP server and the PHPMailer package.

 (This doesn't use composer.
-The direction call for downloading the zip from PHPMailer github repo.)
+The directions call for downloading the zip from PHPMailer github repo.)

 This is a non-working example for refrence only.